La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Relation words as names

-You can pick a fun nickname in Lojban by using not only cmevla but also relation words.
-You can also translate your current name into Lojban if you know what it means, or choose a brand new Lojban name.
+You can select an enjoyable nickname in Lojban by using not only cmevla but also relation words.
+You can also translate your present name into Lojban if you know what it means, or choose a completely new Lojban name.

-Here are some examples:
+Here are a few examples:

 <table>
 <thead>